kliem/PyKPartiteKClique/README.md

   vertices in larger parts have fewer neighbors than vertices in smaller parts, then `kpkc` is the best choice to obtain all k-cliques.

+Note that our implementation of `FindClique` appears to be a bit faster in finding all k-cliques than the original implementations (which are not published) in

+- Grunert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
+(2001).
+Cliques in k-partite Graphs and their Application in Textile Engineering

+and

+- Mirghorbani, M. & Krokhmal, P..
+(2013).
+On finding k-cliques in k-partite graphs.
+Optimization Letters.
+7. 10.1007/s11590-012-0536-y

+It is significantly faster in finding the first k-clique:
+All cases in the above cases could be handled in much less than a second, with three exceptions:
+- `(100, 10, 10, 0.92, 0.92)`, which takes 5 seconds now, instead of
+  4000 seconds originally,
+- `(100, 10, 10, 0,94, 0.94)` remains infeasible in the given time,
+- `(100, 10, 10, 0,95, 0.95)` remains infeasible in the given time.